ECON 100 — ECONOMIC APPROACH TO CURRENT ISSUES

 Use core economic datasets such as the Panel Study on Income Dynamics, Consumer Expenditure Survey, National Income and Product Accounts, and the American Community Survey for quantitative economic research.
 Learn to clean and manipulate data to create datasets usable for economic research and to implement theory-based and atheoretic econometric models.

-ECON/GEN BUS/STAT 775 — INTRODUCTION TO BAYESIAN DECISION AND CONTROL I
+ECON/GEN BUS/STAT 775 — BAYESIAN STATISTICS

 3 credits.